Swiss icons: the army knife

 It's said they called it the Swiss army knife because the U.S. servicemen had trouble pronouncing the official name, Offiziersmesser (officer's knife).

 In fact, Swiss officers do not receive knives from the army.
 Recruits do, but the soldier's knife does not look at all like the gadget most of us buy in the shops.
-The real Swiss army knife, also known as the Soldatenmesser, is a 10-piece working tool designed to be opened with one hand.
+The real Swiss army knife, also known as the Soldatenmesser, is a 10-piece working tool designed to be opened with one hand (Sorry, the original photo of the Victorinox versions has gone).

 The army knife we usually buy is a descendent of the 1891 officer's knife, which included a corkscrew (unlike the Soldatenmesser: guess who got the wine).